geocarlos/angular-i18n-target-tagger/README.md

-# Angular i18n Taget Tagger
+# Angular i18n Target Tagger

 This is a simple Node script to add target tags to Angular i18n XLF translation files.